 [ Website ] Based in the north Suffolk market town of Halesworth, which is on National Cycle Route 1.
 This friendly Cycling Group arrange local guided cycle rides.
 See website for details.

-[ Website ] Enthusiasts working to enhance the remaining artefacts of this railway at Halesworth and along the route, with the long-term goal of re-instatement.
-The railway operated 1879-1929, with stations at Wenhaston, Blythburgh and Walberswick.
+[ Website ] Enthusiasts working to enhance the remaining artefacts of this railway at Halesworth and also at Blythburgh, where impressive works have been done at the station site.
+Long-term goal is re-instatement of this railway which operated in the Blyth valley between Halesworth and Southwold 1879-1929, with stations at Wenhaston, Blythburgh and Walberswick.
 See website for lots of information and membership details.

 [ Website ] Following the September 2005 publication of the Environment Agency's (EA) Blyth Estuary Strategy Preferred Options, local people became deeply concerned that the proposed Managed Realignment of the southern river banks would have a serious effect on the future of Southwold Harbour and the safety of navigation within it.
 See the website where you can learn more, view impressive photographs, sign up to receive further information and donate to this cause.